zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

   not giving a correct DNS response for an authoritative name server, covered by [Basic04].
-* This test case will ignore any irregularities in fetching the DS record from parent zoen, covered by [DNSSEC02].
+* This test case will ignore any irregularities in fetching the DS record from parent zone, covered by [DNSSEC02].
-* This test case will ignore if the DNSKEY and SOA RRsets are signed, covered by [DNSSEC08] and [DNSSEC09].
+* This test case will ignore if the DNSKEY and SOA RRsets are unsigned, covered by [DNSSEC08] and [DNSSEC09], respectively.

 ## Inputs